driplineorg/dripline/source/Architecture.rst

 Users are represented by an "agent," which can send messages to anything on the mesh, and receive replies to requests.

+.. _broker:

 AMQP Broker
 ===========

 The central element of a dripline mesh is the AMQP broker.
 The broker is responsible for directing messages from sender to receiver.
+Specifically the broker has a set of exchanges for receiving messages and a set of queues for distributing messages.
+Message consumers--in the dripline case these are endpoints and services--are responsible for binding a particular exchange to a particular queue using a routing key.

 While the dripline standard does not require a particular implementation of AMQP, the official dripline implementation uses RabbitMQ.

+.. _endpoint:

 Endpoint
 ========

-An endpoint is the basic message receiver in a mesh.
+An *endpoint* is the basic message receiver in a mesh.
 The endpoint will take the appropriate action in reponse to a request, and send a reply back.

+Endpoints are typically owned by a :ref:`service <service>`.
+They may operate *syncronously* with the service, in which case they receive messages from the service, or *asynchronously*, in which case they directly consume messages from their own AMQP queue.
+A synchronous endpoint responds to requests using its service's thread.
+An asynchronous endpoint has its own threads that it uses to consume and respond to requests.

+.. _agent:

 Agent
 =====

-An agent is the primary way in which users interact with a mesh.
+An *agent* is the primary way in which users interact with a mesh.
 A user can send a message to any component of the mesh, and receive replies.

+.. _service:

 Service
 =======

-The primary unit of software that connects with the broker is the "service."
+The primary unit of software that connects with the broker is the *service*.
 A service will typically correspond to a single instrument (e.g. power supply) or piece of software, and it might have one or more child endpoints.
 The service is responsible for maintaining its connection with the AMQP broker, and organizing and operating its child endpoints.

+The service, which is itself an endpoint, has an AMQP queue from which it consumes messages.
+The routing key used is the service's *name*.
+The service has *synchronous* child endpoints that recieve messages on the service's queue.
+The service is reponsible for distributing messages to the synchronous endpoints according to their routing keys.
+The service also has *asynchronous* child endoints that receive messages on their own queues.

+.. _operating-a-mesh:

 Operating a Mesh
 ================